RMS Queen Elizabeth: Design and construction

 On 27 May 1936, the day RMS Queen Mary sailed on her maiden voyage, Cunard's chairman, Sir Percy Bates, informed his ship designers, headed by George Paterson, that it was time to start designing the planned second ship.
 The official contract between Cunard and government financiers was signed on 6 October 1936.

-The new ship improved upon the design of Queen Mary with sufficient changes, including a reduction in the number of boilers to twelve instead of Queen Marys twenty-four, that the designers could discard one funnel and increase deck, cargo and passenger space.
-The two funnels were self-supporting and braced internally to give a cleaner-looking appearance.
+The new ship improved upon the design of Queen Mary with sufficient changes, including a reduction in the number of boilers to twelve instead of Queen Marys twenty-four, the designers discarded one funnel to increase deck, cargo and passenger space.
+The two remaining funnels were self-supporting and braced internally to give a cleaner appearance.
 With the forward well deck omitted, a more refined hull shape was achieved, and a sharper, raked bow was added for a third bow-anchor point.
-She was to be twelve feet longer and 4,000 tons greater displacement than the Queen Mary.
+She was to be 12 ft longer and 4,000 tons greater displacement than the Queen Mary.
+Similar improvements were done with the second Mauretania, which was a smaller fleetmate version of the Queen Mary, and later used as a model for the Queen Elizabeth.